fotosyn/berrycam/README.md

 First of all make sure you're in the home directory for the user you are logged in as.
 This will normally be 'pi' and is located `/home/pi/`

+You can double check this using the ``pwd`` command.
 If you find you are in a different directory simply use:

 `cd /home/pi` or `cd /home/<your-user-name>/`